transpect/xproc-util/send-mail/README.md

 # send-mail

 This step allows you to send mail.
-Basically it's a convenient wrapper for XML Calabashs `cx:send-mail`.
+Basically it's a convenient wrapper for XML Calabash's `cx:send-mail`.

 ## Prerequisites